 The PGY 1 year cannot include more than 4 months of training in neurology.
 (These are requirements of the American Board of Psychiatry and Neurology.)
-Finally, applicants must obtain a California license to practice medicine during their PGY 2 year at UCSD.
+Finally, applicants must obtain a California training license (PTL) to practice medicine during their PGY 2 year at UC San Diego.

 We select 6 PGY 2 residents through the